Genome-Function-Initiative-Oxford/CREST-GV/README.md

 ### Genetic variant file format

-Any genetic variant file provided to ESVAR has to be tab (\t) separated and must contain at least 3 columns:
+Any genetic variant file provided to CREST-GV has to be tab (\t) separated and must contain at least 3 columns:
 1) "CHR_ID" : chromosome in the follwoing format *chrV*
 2) "CHR_POS" : chromosome position
 3) "SNPS" : ID of the variant (e.g., rs#####, or chrV-pos-ref-alt)